-Figure 11 shows that the exit relative Mach number, M'2, varies with design parameters of $r{2,b}/r{2,s}$ , showing an increasing proportion to the exit relative Mach number.
+Figure 11 shows that the exit relative Mach number, M'2 , varies with design parameters of $r{2,h}/r{2,s}$, showing an increasing proportion to exit relative Mach number.
 Also, the M'2 is increased as the $r{2,s}/r_1$ is increased.
-The value of M'2 is 0.2 for $r{2,b}/r{2,s}$ of 0.7 represents the chosen design parameter.
+The value of M'2 is 0.2 for $r{2,h}/r{2,s}$ of 0.7 represents the chosen design parameter.
 The selected value influences the relative flow speed at the turbine exit.
-Despite a large relative, $\beta_2$ , the relative velocity is low at the rotor exit.
+Despite a large relative angle, β_2 , the relative velocity is low at the rotor exit.
 This exit condition suggests an optimised design sizing of the rotor to manage relative velocities and reduce aerodynamic loading on rotor blades.
 Managing the relative Mach number minimises velocity losses and improves energy conversion efficiency.
 Maintaining balanced relative Mach numbers ensures optimal aerodynamic and structural performance limits for the turbine [29].
 Finally, the physical characteristics of the turbine can be identified from the analysis conducted in Figures 7 to 11.
 Table 2 shows the design specifications.
-The flow at the exit of the turbine was set to be axial; thus, the $\alpha_2 = 0$ .
-The number of blades was determined using Eq.
-(5), and the turbine has 11 blades.
+The flow at the exit of the turbine was set to be axial; thus, the $\alpha_2 = 0$.
+The number of blades was obtained using Eq.
+(5), and the number of blades for the turbine is 11.
 The thickness of the blade is 1.0 mm, and the blockage factor, B, is 20%.